Bell non-locality and Kochen-Specker contextuality: How are they connected?: Connections from KS contextuality to Bell non-locality

 In graph theory, an $n$-partite graph is one whose vertices can be divided into $n$ disjoint and independent sets $A$,\ldots, $N$ and such that every edge connects a vertex in one of these sets to one vertex in a different set.
 Vertex sets $A$,\ldots, $N$ are called the parts of the graph.
 A $n$-partite graph is complete if there is an edge connecting every vertex of each part with all the vertices of the other parts.

 For any $n$-partite Bell scenario the graph of compatibility is complete $n$-partite and has at least two (incompatible) measurements in each part.
-Therefore, for any KS contextuality scenario whose graph of compatibility is complete $n$-partite and has at least two (incompatible) measurements in each part there is a one-to-one connection between any KS correlation and a Bell non-locality, and also between tight KS non-contextual inequalities and tight Bell inequalities.
+Therefore, for any KS scenario whose graph of compatibility is complete $n$-partite and has at least two (incompatible) measurements in each part there is a one-to-one connection between any KS contextual behavior and a Bell non-local behavior, and also between tight KS non-contextuality inequalities and tight Bell inequalities.